-In a recent Type B meeting with the FDA, we focused on the 12-month results from the HOPE-2 trial and discussed next steps and a pathway to approval of a Biologics Application License, or BLA for CAP-1002 in DMD.
+In a recent Type B meeting with the FDA, we focused on the 12-month results from the HOPE-2 trial and discussed next steps and a pathway to approval of a Biologics License Application, or BLA, for CAP-1002 in DMD.
 Consistent with our previous disclosures, the FDA has continued to encourage us to conduct a Phase III study, however at this time, we are still discussing the pathway forward for this program with the FDA.

-Additionally, we have initiated a technology transfer with a leading global CMO to prepare for commercial manufacturing of CAP-1002.
+Additionally, we have initiated a technology transfer with Lonza Houston, Inc., a leading global contract manufacturing organization to prepare for commercial manufacturing of CAP-1002.

-Additionally, we have initiated an open-label extension available to all patients who participated in the HOPE-2 study which includes those patients who received placebo.
+Additionally, we have initiated an open-label extension available to all patients who participated in the HOPE-2 study which includes those patients who received placebo and patients are now undergoing treatment.